Troubleshooting problems with Akeeba Backup

 Akeeba Backup support has been integrated into Watchful to provide a reliable backup service for your websites.

-If your site has a problem performing backups with Akeeba of the following errors may be displayed:
+If your site has a problem performing backups with Akeeba, you may experience the following errors or see these error messages:

 - Invalid JSON data or error with remote backups